radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 ### Generating our first ROM-powered relation, repository, mapper, model and migration

+ROM splits the logic for working with your database and the records returned by queries over a few separate files: relations, repositories, mappers and models.
+We'll need to create each of these files to make it possible to work with records in our `projects` table.

+#### Generating the relation

 The first thing we'll look at with ROM is relations.
 Relations are where the queries to your tables belong.
-We'll gradually work up to the ROM-equivalent of our `Project#contributors` method.

 To start off, we'll generate a `Project` relation by running the generator provided by the `rom-rails` gem:

 ```